Across the Bay — Warriors 123, Jazz 114: Curry’s third-quarter eruption resets the night

 Game flow: Utah’s first-half purpose, Warriors’ second-half clarity

 Utah played the cleaner first half.
 The Jazz scored 29 in the first quarter and 36 in the second, with Lauri Markkanen repeatedly punishing space and switches.
-Markkanen finished with 35 points on 15-of-27 shooting, a steady reminder that size plus touch forces decisions every possession.
+Markkanen finished with 35 points on 15-of-27 shooting, as a steady reminder that size plus touch forces decisions every possession.

 Turning Point